John C. Miller Jr.: Postwar service

 In July 1957, Miller was ordered to London, England and assumed duty as Force Marine Officer on the staff of the Commander-in-Chief, U.S. Naval Forces, Eastern Atlantic and Mediterranean under Admiral James L. Holloway Jr. He served in this capacity during the Lebanon Crisis, a threat of a civil war between Maronite Christians and Muslims and also held additional duty as Senior Marine Officer on the staff of the Commander-in-Chief, U.S. Specified Command, Middle East.

 He returned to Quantico in July 1959 and assumed duty as Deputy Director, Marine Corps Educational Center within the Marine Corps Schools, Quantico under Lieutenant General Merrill B. Twining.
 Miller was appointed Director of the Center in November that year and promoted to the rank of brigadier general on January 1, 1960.
 His main responsibility was the Education of Marine Corps officers at each stage of officer's career.
 The Marine Corps Educational Center consisted of four resident schools and one correspondence or extension school.
 These are known as the Basic School focused on basic training for newly commissioned officers; Junior School for second and first lieutenants; Senior School for Captain and above; Communication Officers School trained selected junior officers in the operational aspects of communications; and Extension School prepared and administered correspondence courses that parallel resident instruction.

 In September 1961, he was appointed Director of the Marine Corps Landing Force Development Center at Quantico, which was focused on the development and testing of new tactics, equipment and techniques.
 Miller held that command until June 1962, when he was ordered to Norfolk Navy Yard for duty as Commanding General, Landing Force Training Unit, Atlantic.

 While in this capacity, Miller's command trained over 46,000 officers and men of the U.S. Military services and over 1,000 members of the armed forces of friendly foreign nations were trained in the various aspects of landing force operations related to amphibious assault.
-He also held additional duty as Commander, Amphibious Training Command, Atlantic Fleet and served as the director of control group during for exercise Steel Pike I, then-the largest peacetime amphibious exercise ever conducted with more than 55,000 U.S. Navy and Marine Corps personnel, 1,800 Spanish Marines, and 141 ships participating.
+He also held additional duty as Commander, Amphibious Training Command, Atlantic Fleet and served as the director of the control group during exercise Steel Pike I, then the largest peacetime amphibious exercise ever conducted with more than 55,000 U.S. Navy and Marine Corps personnel, 1,800 Spanish Marines, and 141 ships participating.

 Miller served at Norfolk until April 1, 1965, when he retired from active duty after 30 years of commissioned service.
 For his service as Commanding general, Landing Force Training Unit, Atlantic, he was decorated with Legion of Merit.